lorkas/website/README.md

   or click the "Zip" button on the [repository's homepage](https://github.com/lorkas/Website/).
 Go to the folder in the command line, `npm install` then `npm start`.
 You only need to do `npm install` the when you first download the site and when you update it.

-  We are currently cleaning the information on the site up, and working on adding user accounts so members can maintain their own profile information.